2022 UK Championship: Format

 For the 2022 event, a format similar to the World Championship replaced the flat-128 draw that had been used for the preceding nine years from 2013 to 2021.
-The top 16 players in the snooker world rankings were seeded through to the round of 32.
+The top 16 players in the snooker world rankings—as they stood after the 2022 Northern Ireland Open—were seeded through to the round of 32.
 An additional 128 players—comprising professionals ranked outside the top 16, leading amateur players from the WPBSA's Q Tour and other amateur events, and top-performing junior players from the UK—competed in a four-round qualifying tournament from 5 to 10 November at Ponds Forge in Sheffield, with higher ranked players given byes to the later rounds.
 The 16 successful qualifiers advanced to the round of 32 in York, where they were drawn at random against the top 16 seeds.
 The qualifying rounds were broadcast on Discovery+ as well as on the World Snooker Tour's Facebook and YouTube channels.